Xilinx/Embedded-Design-Tutorials/docs/Design_Tutorials/MPSoC_Graphic_Subsystem/README.md

     ```

  A `BOOT.BIN` Boot image is created.
 It is composed of the FSBL boot
- loader, the PL bitstream, PMU firmware, Trusted Firmware-A (TF-A), and U-Boot.
+ loader, the PL bitstream, PMU firmware, ATF, and U-Boot.

  >**IMPORTANT!:** This example uses GPU packages based on the X Window
  System, which is the default setting in PetaLinux 2019.2.
 To enable